Rounding Errors - Algorithmica

 }

 Of course, a more general approach that works not just for array summation would be to switch to a more precise data type, like double, also effectively squaring the machine epsilon.
-Furthermore, it can (sort of) be scaled by bundling two double variables together: one for storing the value and another for its non-representable errors so that they represent the value $a+b$.
+Furthermore, it can (sort of) be scaled by bundling two double variables together: one for storing the value and another for its non-representable errors so that they represent the value a+ba+b.
 This approach is known as double-double arithmetic, and it can be similarly generalized to define quad-double and higher precision arithmetic.